gic81/charge_script_dataset/README.md

 To launch the script, just give them the pemission and run them.
-(E.g.:  ./test_no_charge.sh) The launching parameters guide will be visualized each time the scripts are runned without parameters.
+(E.g.:  ./test_no_charge.sh) The launching parameters guide will be visualized each time the scripts are runned without parameters as in the example below.

+Parameters are missing!
+Usage: ./test_no_charge.sh namefile.txt  execution_time_in_minutes
+Example: ./test_no_charge.sh log.txt 30